OpenSourceIronman/Limonada/README.md

 All documentation is self generated using https://www.python.org/dev/peps/pep-0257/ See examples and usage at https://docutils.sourceforge.io/README.html#quick-start Static type checking was done using http://mypy-lang.org/

+UI
+**Run:**
+Running on PI/linux connected to Touch control UI screen with Audio

+**PYQT:**
+1.Kiosk Based App running on Pi USING qt5 framewrok, can easily be installed on the PI

+Interaction with Hardware can be done via python file.

+So, UI will be sending controlling commands to the HARDWARE through the python files.

+As project evolve it make more sense and this document will be updated.

+**INSTALL:**
+sudo apt-get install qttools5-dev-tools pip install pyqt5-tools sudo dnf install qt5-designer